 - Avocado trees will need supplementary irrigation all year, regardless of climate

-- Avocado trees are susceptible to phytophthora root rot, a devastating disease that can kill trees
+- The trees are susceptible to phytophthora root rot, a devastating disease that can kill trees

 - The first commercial-sized avocado crop should be harvested three years after planting